 I’ve always loved frozen bananas, I think it’s the perfect snack and turns into an easy dessert super easily.
 Add some peanut butter and I’m a happy woman.
 And if you like portion control as I do, those bites are your new best friends!
 But be careful, they are highly addictive, I’m warning you.
 You might not be able to eat just one or two (I’m guilty for that one….).
 The nutritional info is for two bites because I’m pretty sure you won’t eat just one.
 Make sure you have some kids/friends/family around.

 This recipe calls for melted chocolate, so check out this article if you want to learn how to correctly melt you chocolate.
 Other than that, it’s super easy!
 To dip in chocolate, I’ve used two forks.
 You don’t need any fancy equipment.

 Make sure to choose medium ripe bananas.
 Unripe bananas would be tasteless and fully ripped bananas too difficult to work with.

 Cal: 151 - Protein: 4 g - Fat: 13 g - Carbs: 12.6 g - Fiber: 4.33 g - Sugar: 3.5 g

 - 3 medium-ripe bananas, sliced

 - 1/4 cup peanut butter or your favorite nut butter (I used smooth peanut butter)

 - 10 oz - 280 g cooking chocolate (I used dark)

-- Arrange half of the banana slices on a baking sheet with parchment paper, and spread peanut butter on them.
+- Arrange half of the banana slices on a baking sheet lined with parchment paper.
+Spread with peanut butter.

-- Top with the other half of banana slices and put in the freezer for about one hour.
+- Top with the other half of banana slices and freeze for about one hour.

 - Freeze at least 3 hours or until ready to serve.
 Keep them in the freezer.